 Problems with the top of the foot can be due to dropping something on the area.
 There can be other, less obvious causes, however.

-The middle of the foot is known as the Lisfrank area or midfoot.
-This area is made up of a group of small bones that help form the foot’s arch.
+The middle of the foot is known as the Lisfranc area or midfoot.
+This area comprises a group of small bones and tendons that help form the foot’s arch.

 Fracture of fifth metatarsal

-Pain on the outside of the top of the foot is often related to the fifth metatarsal.
+Pain on the outer side of the top of the foot is often related to the fifth metatarsal.
 This is a long bone that connects the little toe to the middle of the foot.